Business Owner’s Policy

 What does a BOP not cover?

-While business owner's insurance can help bundle coverage for a variety of business risks, it does not provide all the protection that a small business needs.
+While business owner's policy insurance can help bundle coverage for a variety of business risks, it does not provide all the protection that a small business needs.

 Specifically, a BOP will not include coverage for: